jameshughes89/cs102/src/site/topic7.rst

     * **data** --- the stuff we want to hold
         * To compare to the array, this would be the stuff we're putting into the cells of the array
     * **next** --- a reference to the successor/next node
-        * Arrays don't have this because the successor is just in the next index in the array
+        * Arrays don't have this because the successor is just in the next cell in the array
             * Asterisk